The Jayhawks rank No. 89 in Athlon’s Top 130 for 2017

 Though the Jayhawks lost dependable running back Ke’aun Kinner to graduation, they still have some high-upside players with speed.
 That includes Khalil Herbert, who had his true freshman season sidetracked by a foot injury.
 Sophomore Taylor Martin, known for his straight-line quickness, also returns after ranking second on the team with 91 carries.
 Two newcomers also could see early playing time: Rivals’ top-ranked junior college running back Octavius Matthews and three-star high-school recruit Dom Williams.

 KU had a receiver resurgence in 2016, as two players eclipsed the 600-yard mark after no Jayhawk had done that in the previous six seasons.
-Both return for 2017.
 Steven Sims Jr. (859 yards) had the biggest breakout, leading the Jayhawks in receiving while also pulling down a team-best seven touchdowns.
 Texas A&M transfer LaQuvionte Gonzalez (729 yards) also put up solid numbers, though some of his production was marred by a season-long issue with fumbles.
+Additionally, Gonzalez was dismissed from the team in late July, opening the door for Alabama transfer Daylon Charlot to take on a bigger role in the offense.

 Four linemen who started at least six games return.
 The group is led by left tackle Hakeem Adeniji, who was named All-Big 12 honorable mention by the coaches after playing undersized as a true freshman last season.